 - less bleeding

 - less risk of infection

 - quicker recovery

-- Why is chiropractic care beneficial for my pet?
+- Why is spinal manipulation beneficial for my pet?

-All animals can benefit from spinal manipulation, including athletic hunting dogs and show animals.
+Many animals can benefit from an adjustment, including athletic hunting dogs and show animals.
 It can also aid in the treatment of a wide variety of medical conditions.